 Before the introduction of ERP as an OCD treatment in the 1960s, healthcare providers believed that OCD was untreatable.
 They found that people didn’t respond well to traditional psychotherapy, medication, or behavioral therapies like systemic desensitization or aversion therapy.
 Researchers later discovered that being gradually exposed to feared stimuli while refraining from engaging in compulsions—the basis of ERP—reduced OCD symptoms.
 Additional studies performed in outpatient and inpatient settings revealed that most patients experienced a significant improvement in symptoms maintained for up to two years post-treatment.

-Because of these substantial results, ERP is now seen as one of the first-line treatments for managing every OCD subtype—the subject that your symptoms typically revolve around.
+Because of these substantial results, ERP is now seen as one of the first-line treatments for managing every OCD subtype—the theme that your symptoms typically revolve around.
 Some common OCD subtypes include contamination, harm, and relationships.

 ERP breaks the OCD cycle by intentionally exposing you to your obsessions and teaching you how to handle them without engaging in compulsive behaviors, explains Patrick McGrath, PhD, Chief Clinical Officer at NOCD.